sakib5271/PPP_Calculator/README.md

 If you earn $50,000 USD annually in the United States and want to know the equivalent in India:
 - Source: United States, Salary: 50000, Yearly
 - Target: Bangladesh
-- Result: Approximately ₹2,876,500 INR (based on current PPP rates)
+- Result: Approximately 2,876,500 BDT (based on current PPP rates)

 ## Data Source